xebia-functional/fetch/docs/src/tut/docs.md

 # Error handling

 Fetch is used for reading data from remote sources and the queries we perform can and will fail at some point.
+There are many things that can go wrong:
+ - an exception can be thrown by client code of certain data sources
+ - an identity may be missing
+ - the data source may be temporarily available

+Since the error cases are plenty and can't be anticipated Fetch errors are represented by the `FetchError` trait, which extends `Throwable`.
+Currently fetch defines `FetchError` cases for missing identities and arbitrary exceptions but you can extend `FetchError` with any error you want.

+## Exceptions

-What happens if we run a fetch and fails?
+What happens if we run a fetch and fails with an exception?
 We'll create a fetch that always fails to learn about it.

 ```tut:silent
 val fetchError: Fetch[User] = (new Exception("Oh noes")).fetch
 ```

-If we try to execute to `Id` the exception will be thrown.
+If we try to execute to `Id` the exception will be thrown wrapped in a `FetchException`.

 ```tut:fail
 fetchError.runA[Id]